What Do Red Light Cameras Take Pictures Of?

 Introduction

-What Do Red Light Cameras Capture?
+Red Light Cameras Capture

 How Does the Technology Work?

-Why are Red Light Cameras Installed?
+Red Light Cameras are Placed

 Conclusion